mixpanel/docs/pages/docs/analysis/advanced/attribution.md

 Step 3 - In the second layer that opens up, choose the property you want to break-down by (eg. utm_medium)

 Step 4 - You have a working attribution model.
-By default, Mixpanel will assign the metric and Last touch model with a 30 day lookback window.
+By default, Mixpanel will assign the metric the Last touch model with a 30 day lookback window.
 To change the model, head to the metric section

 <img width="556" alt="Untitled 1" src="https://github.com/mixpanel/docs/assets/2077899/ccece38b-1a94-4516-9f4a-a6f1f2be1857">

 👉🏽 NOTE: if you are running attribution predominantly on utm_medium, utm_source, utm_campaign, make sure you’re tracking utm parameters as event properties on every user touchpoint.
-If you use a Mixpanel js-sdk, we’ve updated our sdk to track utm parameters more effectively to support multi-touch attribution models. **Please go [update your js-sdk](https://developer.mixpanel.com/docs/javascript#tracking-utm-parameters) today.**
+If you use a Mixpanel js-sdk, we’ve updated our sdk to track utm parameters more effectively to support multi-touch attribution models.

 ## Attribution Models